YechengChu/ACDemo/guide.md

 [Back to Top](#top)

 ### Delegate my account
-The owner of the account can delegate the capability to view his account to other people
+The owner of the account can delegate the capability to view his account to other people.

 This is similar to the issue capability in the _Level 02_ feature, and you will find that they have the same layout.